Albert Wardell

+Career

 Wardell was the son of John Wardell and was either born in Newport, Monmouthshire or Bilston, South Staffordshire.

 In 1929, Wardell, 21, was selected for the Football Association of Wales tour of Canada but these matches were not classed as international cap matches.
 His Newport County teammate Bob Pugh was also selected for the tour.

 He signed with Darlington F.C. in 1930.